danielharrell/SumLect2015/Lost_Idea_LA.md

 is finally internal?

 Here is my best brief stab at an answer.
-I give it now, because it leads to my worry about the future of liberal education.
+I give it now, before saying why it causes my worry about the future of liberal education.
 The threat to liberal education is internal---so we supposed, and so I believe---insofar as it comes from a question about what it means to be educated that we must ask for ourselves, and may well answer in a choice against liberal education.
 But then again, we may well answer this question otherwise, by choosing liberal education.
 Liberal education would thus be a second answer to the question, opposed to the first.
 And in *this* opposition, an opposition of answers, we could say that the threat to liberal education is indeed external.

-But if liberal education then has a future, by surviving this threat, it not be in provoking a question about the meaning of education, but rather in providing an answer.
-And if there is a defense of liberal education to help secure its future, it will be one that convinces us of this answer.
+But if liberal education then has a future, by surviving this threat, it will not be in provoking a question about the meaning of education, but rather in providing an answer.
+And if there is a defense of liberal education to help secure this future, it will be one that convinces us of this answer.
 Which means at minimum: a defense that convinces us liberal education *is* an answer, even for those who give a different answer.
-It will be a defense which, at the very least, shows that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, about the meaning of education, risks being wrong.
+It will be a defense which, at the very least, shows that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.

-(Here is where my worry starts.)
-But the only way to satisfy this minimal condition, it seems to me, is to show that there is something studied in liberal education, and something learned, which would otherwise go unstudied and unlearned.
+And the only way to satisfy this minimal condition, it seems to me, is to show that there is something studied in liberal education, and something learned, which would otherwise go unstudied and unlearned.
 To show, in short, that liberal education has a subject-matter.
 Or in a word: content.
 Traditionally, as most of you no doubt know, this content was identified with seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
-(Perhaps mention conjoining of skill and subject.)
+Each of these arts was thought to conjoin a skill with a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to study and learn in a liberal education, rather than many things, or anything, or nothing.
-And the only wayo even if we find this particular list of liberal arts outdated, and i And the only way to show that liberal education has content, it seems to me, is through some such identification, even if we find this one outdated.
-This list of liberal arts thus gives us an example of what , even if we wish to set a different example, of what it means to talk about the content of a liberal education.
-Something as robust as this.
+This is also why one can say, I think, that there is something in the *idea* of a liberal art that we cannot lose in making sense of liberal education's content, even if we find the traditional list of liberal arts now outdated.
+Something else must take its place (in our defense - but perhaps drop this qualifier, then pointing out that it isn't just in a defense of liberal education, but in liberal education, that this can happen, so that not only will no future be secured, but there will be no future.) that still makes sense, even if different sense, of what it is we study and learn in a liberal education.
+And if nothing else takes its place, then we will have lost the idea of a liberal art, meaning that no sense is made of liberal education's content; no sense is made of liberal education more generally as an answer to the question what it means to be educated; and no sense is made, then, of any mistake or loss in a choice against liberal education.
+Or to put all this more briefly: if we lose the idea of a liberal art in this sense, we will have lost any defense of liberal education that can help it have a future. , secure its future, ca

+Now move on to claim that we have indeed lost this idea.
+And lost, in a denial of content.

 Second part of paper: why denial of content: because of a tension between content and freedom.
 Mention De Anima, nothing before becoming